Code of Conduct on the Standards of Conduct of Members of the Senedd

 “Members must uphold the criminal law.
 A Member will be regarded as having failed to uphold the criminal law only if they are convicted of, or admit formally, an offence.”

-67. This Rule also covers other instances where criminal law has been breached: for example, if a Member is convicted or cautioned for a public order offence.
-In the event that there is insufficient evidence for a charge or caution, then a Member will not be considered to have breached this Rule.
+In the event that there is not a charge or caution, then a Member will not be considered to have breached this Rule.

 “must not subject anyone to personal attack — in any communication (whether verbal, in writing or any form of electronic or other medium) — in a manner that would be considered excessive or abusive by a reasonable and impartial person, having regard to the context in which the remarks were made.”